BZIvanov/Learning-SQL-and-Git/SQL/sql.md

 SELECT database();
 ```

+In Workbench the currently used table will be also with bold text.

 5. Creating table:

-we specify the name of the columns and the data type of the respective column
+We specify the name of the columns and the data type of the respective column.
+This is a very simple example, not very close to real scenario.

 ```sql
 CREATE TABLE people